vderic/spark-kite/README.md

-# Kite Connector
+# Spark Kite Connector

-spark-kite connector is READONLY connector that allows querying data stored in Kite.
+Spark kite connector is READONLY connector that allows querying data stored in Kite.
+This connector is compatible with spark 3.3.2 or above.

 # Compilation